HughesSeanKyle/bookworks-react-vite-migration/features.md

 ### Feature 5 - Book application
 1. Protect route if no JWT

+Auth checks when redirected to Admin

+1.1 Consider what user attributes will be useful right from the start
+- Build alert component
+- Use onAuthStateChanged to check emailVerified prop.
+If false, show alert and ask to resend email?
+Block certain features of app if not verified. e.g no uploads...
+- Implement resend verification email functionality.
 2. When clicking a Book from the grid a sidebar open from the right to left showing all book information.
 (See Design)
 3. Further features to be defined later
 4. Incorporate with firebase storage mechanisms => (CRUD)